choria-io/website/blog/content/post/2019/05/27/autonomous_agents.md

 Mark Burgess has a little anecdote about this, the Mayor of a city does not constantly tell every street sweeper where and how to do their job, the sweepers are trained to do their thing on their own and so a city scales by applying this concept on every level.

 For years I have tried to build some form of autonomous agent that let us describe a system being managed and it will constantly be managed.
 The conceptual component is a [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) - nothing new about this - but I always had concerns about visibility and operability.
-Recent advances in tools like Prometheus but also my own work in events from the Choria daemons have made this much more viable.
+Recent advances in tools like Prometheus, but also my own work in events from the Choria daemons, have made this much more viable.

 I think of this a bit like a Kubernetes Operator but for anything in any environment.